cedricfeist/kubernetes-hands-on/README.md

 ```

 > Wait for all the Pods to be "Ready"

+:warning: Once the pods are Ready you can press `ctrl + c` to go back.

 > If not running yet enter `minikube tunnel` in a second window